Vibhut Shah

-Vibhut Shah (23 June 1933 - 9 February 2020) was a contemporary Gujarati novelist, playwright and short story writer from India.
+Vibhut Shah (born 23 June 1933) is an Indian contemporary Gujarati novelist, playwright and short story writer from India.

 Early life

 Vibhut Shah was born on 23 June 1933 in Nadiad (now in Kheda district, Gujarat, India).
 His father Champaklal was a lawyer.
 He was a second amongst three siblings.
 His siblings are Navin- elder brother and Asha- younger sister.
 His father died in 1946.

 He was a law graduate and also held a diploma in library science.
 He served as a librarian at the High Court of Gujarat for twenty-six years.
 He started writing in mid-sixties and had since published many collections of short stories, one-act plays, and novels.
 He won eleven awards in his writing career from various institutions - predominantly from the Government organisations.
 He was active in the Gujarati theatre movement and also wrote radio plays.
 Some of his notable books are Asangati, Ambiya-Bahar, Kartak Kare Shringar and Angaar - Ashlesh.

 He completed his primary education from Nadiad and secondary education from Kheda.
 He completed B. A. in English and Gujarati in 1956 from L. D. Arts College affiliated to Gujarat University, Ahmedabad.
 He received LL.
 B. and a diploma in Library Science in 1963 from Maharaja Sayajirao University of Baroda.
 In 1957, he moved to Jamnagar and joined M. P. Shah Medical College as a librarian where he worked from 1957 to 1965.
 He served as a Chief Librarian in the Gujarat High Court from 1966 to his retirement.